Aotearoa, New Zealand graduate Rēhitatanga registration

 Police checks from every country that you have lived in for more than one year from the age of 18 years

-Two references one from a midwife who you have worked with in clinical practice and the other from a person of good standing in the community
+Two references, one from a midwife you have worked with in clinical practice, and one from a person of good standing in the community

 A medical report

 If you are registered as a health professional in New Zealand or any other country, you must provide a letter of good standing from that regulatory authority.
 That letter must be sent directly to the Council from the regulatory authority.